 Missed diagnosis of medical conditions during pregnancy such as gestational diabetes, hypoglycemia, preeclampsia, anemia, and Rh-incompatibility, among others, have grave consequences for the mother and her unborn child.
 Other outcomes leading to maternal death include stillbirth, ectopic pregnancy, hydatidiform mole (a disease of the placenta), miscarriage, and induced abortion.
-Unfortunately, in most cases, symptoms are not characteristic of any one given condition which complicates diagnosis.
+Unfortunately, in most cases, symptoms are not characteristic of any one given condition which complicates the diagnosis.

 Further complicating diagnosis, some diseases do not have specific biomarkers that can be measured or have numerous ones that are not necessarily indicated by standard tests due to availability or high costs associated with the tests.